What's the policy?

 What happens if you violate our policies

-- Ad disapproval: Ads that don't follow this policy may get disapproved.
-A disapproved ad won't be able to run until the policy violation is fixed and the ad is approved.
+Ad or extension disapproval: Ads and extensions that don't follow this policy may be disapproved.
+A disapproved ad won't run until the policy violation is fixed and the ad is approved.

-- Account suspension: An account may get suspended if you have several violations or a serious violation.
+Account suspension: An account may be suspended if you have several violations or a serious violation.
 If this happens, all ads in the suspended account will stop running, and we may no longer accept advertising from you.
-Any related accounts may also get permanently suspended and your new accounts may get automatically suspended at setup.
+Any related accounts may also be permanently suspended and your new accounts may be automatically suspended at setup.
 Learn more about suspended accounts.

 Does Google have any programs to detect and remove malware?